kedgeproject/kedge/docs/file-reference.md

 ```

 <aside class="notice">
-Each "app" (Kedge file) is a Kubernetes <a target="_blank" href="https://v1-6.docs.kubernetes.io/docs/api-reference/v1.6/#podspec-v1-core">Pod Spec</a> with additional Kedge-specific keys.
+Depending on the controller key selected.
+Each "app" (Kedge file) is an extension of that controller.
+Anything defineable within Kubernetes may also be defined within Kedge.
+See <a href="http://kedgeproject.org/file-reference/#controller">the controller table</a> for more information.
 </aside>